 There are so many amazing, mysterious destinations in the UK you should consider visiting if you haven’t already.
 Many people don’t even know that these places exist!
 What could be better than going on a brand new adventure somewhere intriguing and mysterious?
-Here’s an idea of where you could go if you’re up for a magical adventure some time soon.
+Here’s an idea of where you could go if you’re up for a magical adventure sometime soon.

 Elva Hill stands for ‘place of elves’.
-Here you’ll find a mysterious stone circle that dates back to neolithic times.
+Here you’ll find a mysterious stone circle that dates back to Neolithic times.
 Some people have even reported fairy sightings here, although you can make your own mind up about those.
 Who knows?
 You might spot a fairy or two.

 Puzzlewood is a popular set for British TV makers, so you might even recognise it from TV programs like Doctor Who and Merlin.
 The forest looks almost enchanted, and you’ll love exploring the strange rock formations.
-Some even say that treasure is hidden here, after 3 jars of roman coins were found here by workmen not so long ago.
+Some even say that treasure is hidden here after 3 jars of Roman coins were found here by workmen not so long ago.
 There could be more hiding amongst the trees – could you be the one to find it?

 Stonehenge has been around for around 4000-5000 years now, and nobody’s really sure why it’s there, although there are many theories.
-Two of the main theories are that it was built for astrology, and for human sacrifice!
+Two of the main theories is that it was built for astrology, and for human sacrifice!
 Those who visit Stonehenge to report a mystical feeling around the place.
 If you’re going to be in the area, you can compare Windsor, Stonehenge and Bath tours to see what else you can fit in.